lorenzobalzani/DB-Benchmarks/README.md

 * [Contact](#contact)

 ## Run
-Clone the repo and open a terminal in the folder.
+Download the latest jar release from GitHub.
 Then tip the following command:\
 `java -jar ./DB-Benchmarks.jar <nInsert> <nSelect> <commitAfterX>`
 * nInsert: number of insert queries to perform;
 * nSelect: number of select queries to perform;